nvim-neorg/neorg/README.md

 We recommend you add some core modules that can greatly improve your experience, such as:

 - Setting up a completion engine (`core.norg.completion`)
-- Using the default keybinds provided by Neorg (`core.keybinds`)
 - Using the concealer module to enable icons (`core.norg.concealer`)

-Stay on board, we're now showing you how to add modules!

 ## Modules

 As you surely saw previously, we loaded `core.defaults`, and recommended that you load `core.norg.dirman`.
-Sooo, what are they?
+Sooo, what are they exactly?
 We'll give you a brief explanation.

 Modules are basically isolated bits of code that provide a specific subset of features.
 They can be docked in to the environment at any time and can be essentially stacked together like lego bricks!